 Islamic State is a bully, and compared to the “good guys” currently facing it down with air power, a weak one.
 But the bully is not going to stop his thuggish ways until the good guys hit him hard and keep hitting him when he goes down (please see Hash-It-Out Oct.
 16 blog: “The Boko Haram Bully Needs a Beating, But….”).

 Air power alone is not going to do it.
-In fact, air power isn’t even bloodying Islamic State’sth nose.
+In fact, air power isn’t even bloodying Islamic State’s nose.
 Nope, the only way to take down this bully is with boots on the ground.
 And you know what?
 Despite political lack of resolve and fears of casualties back in the homeland, the “boots” themselves would probably love to get in on the action.
 We’d bet that if the various coalition partners asked their soldiers if they were willing to voluntarily engage ISIS in ground fighting, nine out of 10 would respond, “Hell Yeah!” (or perhaps “Boo-Yah!”).

 So, what do you think?
 Is it time to engage Islamic State up close and personal with ground troops?
 Hash It Out!